 Our goal for Overnight Camp is to provide camper-friendly, healthy, home-cooked, and delicious food for campers and staff.
 Our menu features fresh fruits and vegetables, whole grains, and low-fat dairy or soy products... and the occasional s'more!
 These nutritious, well-balanced meals are served family-style in the dining hall.
 Girls may also have the opportunity to plan and cook a meal outdoors.

 Many of our meals include a vegetarian option, which is the same entrée prepared without meat.
 This meal choice is available to anyone, but please notify us if your camper is vegetarian so we make sure there is enough!

 If we are notified in advance, our cooks can provide gluten-free meals, dairy-free, peanut- and treenut-free meals.

-Please contact us with any dietary restrictions or allergies at least one month before your camp session.
+Please contact us with any dietary restrictions or allergies at least two weeks before your camp session.

 Alternatives and Snacks